Terms & Conditions

 Supplement clause:

-We reserve the right to charge an additional supplement, if the general price for fuel or catering in Egypt does increase significantly, due to cuts of subsidies or taxes or other reasons.
+We reserve the right to charge an additional supplement for extra costs, if the general prices for operating the boat and offering safaris do increase significantly, due to cuts of subsidies or a raise of implementation of taxes, or new taxes!

-• A CHARTER week includes 8 days and 7 nights.
-Embarkation is at or after 18h00 (6 PM) before dinner and disembarkation latest at 08h00 (8 AM) after breakfast.
+• A CHARTER week comprises 8 days and 7 nights.
+Embarkation is at or after 18.00 h before dinner and disembarkation at the latest at 8.00 h after breakfast.

 • Cabin Occupancy:

-All individual rates are for accommodation in double cabins, single cabins might be available against surcharge of 50%, depending on the booking situation.
-Without pre-booking and paying for a single cabin, individual guests might have to share the cabin with a person of the same sex, assigned by the booking department.
+All individual rates are for accommodation in shared double cabins.
+Single cabins are available at an additional cost, depending on the booking situation (see price lists).
+Without pre-booking and paying for a single cabin, single guests may have to share the cabin with a person of the same gender assigned by the booking department.

 • Accommodation in the 7th night might be on board of the dive boat or in a hotel (min.
 3*, on HB meal plan, no extras included), depending on following bookings.